Cartment/Huffman-Code/README.md

 # Huffman-Code

-It is a huffman code Test
+It is a huffman code test.

-But I write it very ugly
+But the code I wrote is very ugly.